SDOS-Winter2021/Team_6_JuiceWithEase/jwe_webapp/PROTOTYPE.md

 `pip install -r requirements.txt`

 Run Server
-`pip manage.py runserver`
+`python3 manage.py runserver`

-Finally, go to the Team_6_JuiceWithEase/storefront directory and open index.html file on your web browser
+Finally, go to the Team_6_JuiceWithEase/storefront directory and run `http-server` to start the front-end server.

 To access the admin functionality, go to the link `127.0.0.0.8000/admin` and login using the credentials:
 Email : admin@example.com